Non-degenerate near-parabolic renormalization: Introduction

-All maps in the the Inou-Shishikura class are of the form $e^{2\pi i \alpha} \cdot G\circ \varphi^{-1}$, where $\alpha$ is a complex number close to $0$, $G$ is some fixed analytic function, and $\varphi$ is a normalized univalent function defined on some fixed domain $V$.
-Maps in the Inou-Shishikura class all have a critical point of local degree $2$, so most applications of the class are found in quadratic polynomials.
-Yang has modified the argument of Inou-Shishikura to produce a class of maps, all with a critical point of local degree $3$, which is invariant under parabolic and near-parabolic renormalization \cite{Yang}, allowing for applications to unicritical cubic polynomials.
-Ch\'eritat has introduced classes of maps which are also invariant under near-parabolic renormalization \cite{Cheritat22}, all corresponding to different choices of the domain function $G$ and domain $V$.
-The added benefit Ch\'eritat's construction is that the argument is flexible enough to build classes which can be applied to unicritical polynomials of arbitrary degree.
+All maps in the Inou-Shishikura class have critical points of local degree two, so it is most commonly used to study the dynamics of quadratic polynomials.
+In \cite{Yang}, Yang has modified the argument of Inou-Shishikura to produce a class of maps, all with critical points of local degree three, which is invariant under parabolic and near-parabolic renormalization, allowing for generalization of the applications to unicritical cubic polynomials.
+Ch\'eritat has introduced smaller classes of maps which are invariant under parabolic and near-parabolic renormalization \cite{Cheritat22}; Ch\'eritat's construction is flexible enough so that the classes can have critical points of arbitrary local degree.
+This allows for further generalization of the applications of the Inou-Shishikura class.